Quantcast

 North of Boston/Merrimack Region

-The North of Boston and Cape Ann region, including the towns of Salem, Gloucester, Newburyport, Marblehead, and Lowell, is known for its art galleries, seaside beauty, and fine food.
+The Merrimack Valley and Cape Ann areas, including the towns of Salem, Gloucester, Newburyport, Marblehead, and Lowell, MA, is known for its art galleries, seaside beauty, and fine food.
 Gloucester and Newburyport have fleets for popular whale watch cruises.
 The region has many art galleries.
 Salem, site of 17th-century witchcraft trials, attracts thousands of visitors every October for Halloween fun.
-Lexington and Concord have outdoor museums describing Revolutionary War events Lowell and its historic mills are a showcase of early American industrial history.
+Lexington and Concord, MA have outdoor museums describing Revolutionary War events Lowell and its historic mills are a showcase of early American industrial history.

 South of Boston/Plymouth Region

-South of Boston region is famous for the town of Plymouth and its historic sites, including Plymouth Rock.
+The South Shore of Massachusetts is famous for the town of Plymouth, MA and its historic sites, including Plymouth Rock.
 On the coast you can catch a whale-watch tour and inland you can explore cranberry farms.
 Quiet beach towns and popular Horse Neck Beach are scattered along Buzzard's Bay.
 New Bedford is an old seafaring city famous for its whaling and maritime history sites.

 Great Things To Do in Massachusetts